thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Later at runtime, when Angular compiles this component, it'll fetch `zippy.html` asynchronously.
-You might wonder why we have `Component` **and** `Template` annotations.
+You might wonder why we have `Component` **and** `View` annotations.
 Why not just the component annotation with the same information?
-Well, it turns out that, depending on the environment where you component is going to be deployed you might want to use a different template.
-Extracting this information into a separate `Template` annotation, makes it easy to swap it out.
+Well, it turns out that, depending on the environment where you component is going to be deployed you might want to use a different template or even a different rendering environment.
+Extracting this information into a separate `View` annotation, makes it easy to swap it out.

 Let's create a file `src/zippy.html` with the following contents: